-Ostracism is also a cruel bullying tactic in Western society.
-In England there is a term for it.
-Schoolchildren can bring a child to racking sobs by shunning them, by ‘sending them to Coventry’.
+Ostracism is also a cruel bullying tactic.
+In England there is a term for it: schoolchildren can bring a child to racking sobs by shunning them, by ‘sending them to Coventry’.
 Employees refusing to strike are also ‘sent to Coventry’.

 If we evolved to fear the tribe’s rejection it is no wonder that much of our behaviour is designed to avoid rejection, and to make ourselves feel valued.
 And, it’s why most of us fear becoming a burden.

 If we didn’t care about what people thought of us we would become selfish and uncooperative.
 We would soon lose friends and support.
 Quickly we would be rejected.
 That would be harsh in today’s society, but millennia ago it might have meant rejection and death.

 This all means: we evolved to feel insecure about what other people think of us.
 We evolved to have a fragile sense of self-worth.
 That ongoing insecurity can manifest as: